-“It was a hell hole… I don’t want to remember it.”
+“It was a hell hole… I don’t want to remember it.” —John Boswell

 Despite the trauma, he spent over a month saving as many wounded Marines as he could.
-To start my military training, soon after December 7th, 1941, (the bombing of pearl harbor), I was a senior in high school at a small school with 7 boys in the class.
+To start my military training, soon after December 7th, 1941, (the bombing of Pearl Harbor), I was a senior in high school at a small school with 7 boys in the class.
 Five or 6 of us went to Joplin, Missouri to the recruiting station and enlisted in the service.
 You didn’t get the branch of service you wanted but they gave you a choice.
 Mine was the Navy and I got it.
 Soon we were called for our physical and if passed we would be signed in and possibly continue on for active duty, my sign date was February 22, 1942, and I continued on to Kansas City.
 There, we formed a large group, put on a train and headed to San Diego, California for boot camp.

 The third day out, we woke up on a siding in Cheyenne, Wyoming.
 When I found out where we were (cold and snowing) this didn’t compute to be on the way to San Diego.
 We were a couple car loads which had been dropped off the train and were very shortly attached to another and on our way north & west, we ended up in Farragut, Idaho.
 A brand new training station, sent to a barrack and there we found a large room with unassembled double deck bunk beds.
 Let me back up, on the way, we were issued our sea bag and clothing. (that “p” coat was welcome).